HananeLAMAAZI/SUREPlus-24/README.md

 ### Workers_With-Multi-accounts Folder:
 + All-reports.csv: represents the raw dataset that contains workers IDs and their associated accounts.
-The dataset is labled where the malicious accounts are labeled as "True" and legitimate one as "False".
+The dataset is labeled where the malicious accounts are labeled as "True" and the legitimate ones as "False".
-+ blacklist.csv: represent the blacklisted accounts.
++ blacklist.csv: represents the blacklisted accounts.
 + All-reports-500-500.csv: Small sample of the raw dataset with 500 workers.
-Could be used for small simulation.
+Could be used for a small simulation.
 + blacklist-500-500.csv: blacklisted accounts from the sample dataset

 #### Attribute Description